demisto/content-docs/content-repo/extra-docs/articles/deprecation-process-and-hidden-packs.md

 A pack is considered deprecated when all of its integrations, scripts and playbooks are deprecated.

-In addition, two more conditions are:
+In addition, there are two more conditions:

 1) The pack's name ends with the suffix (Deprecated).
 2) the pack description should start one of the following sentences: